Urban Forest/River Corridor Committee

 What is the Town doing about it?

 Carleton Place, through the Forest Health Network, is communicating with other partners such as the Ontario Ministry of Natural Resources and Forestry that are monitoring the issue with increased populations of this insect in other areas of the province.
-The Town’s Urban Forest Advisory Committee, along with staff, continue to monitor this issue and will communicate to residents about gypsy moth status in Town and about best practices residents can consider for control.
+The Town’s Urban Forest Advisory Committee, along with staff, continue to monitor this issue and will communicate to residents about spongy moth status in Town and about best practices residents can consider for control.

 What might residents notice?

 Residents may see large groups of caterpillars on tree trunks and branches and some loss of leaves (defoliation) on trees this spring as a result of this insect.
 Healthy trees are able to sustain loss of leaves and some trees will produce a second flush of leaves in the same season following leaf loss.
 It is only repeated years of caterpillar feeding that cause concern with tree health.